nlee282/epidemicsim/README.md

 this is a science fair project coded in Processing that simulates an epidemic with dots

 todo:
-- quarintine
-- social distancing
+- social distancing?
-- lockdown?

-r0 and average contacts per dot may be bugged
+added peak r0 and accurate r0 calculation